 When specialist healthcare investment company Syncona Ltd discovered the ground-breaking cell therapy research being conducted by scientists at the University of Edinburgh it sparked a collaboration that went on to fuel the launch of pioneering biotechnology spinout Resolution Therapeutics.

 A decade of dedication

-Syncona had identified the Forbes team’s research as a potential candidate for investment, so when their MATCH clinical trial data made a compelling case for the efficacy of macrophage cell therapy on chronic liver disease, the company funded a 2-year research collaboration with Professor Forbes, his team and the SNBTS, with the aim of proving the commercial viability of macrophages as a treatment modality.
-Access to the University’s world-class facilities at the Centre for Regenerative Medicine, which include a centralised cell culture facility and a state-of-the-art good manufacturing practice (GMP) cellular therapy facility, meant the team were ideally equipped to clear the path to manufacture and file several foundational patent applications.
-The success of the collaboration motivated Syncona to invest a further £26.6 million to form Resolution Therapeutics and bring the team’s pioneering science to a clinical setting.
+Syncona had identified the Forbes team’s research as a potential candidate for investment, so when their MATCH clinical trial data made a compelling case for the efficacy of macrophage cell therapy on chronic liver disease, the company funded a two-year research collaboration with Professor Forbes, his team and the SNBTS, with the aim of proving the commercial viability of macrophages as a treatment modality.
+Access to the University’s world-class facilities at the Centre for Regenerative Medicine in the Institute of Regeneration and Repair, which include a centralised cell culture facility and a state-of-the-art good manufacturing practice (GMP) cellular therapy facility, meant the team were ideally equipped to clear the path to manufacture and file several foundational patent applications.
+The success of the collaboration motivated Syncona to invest a further £26.6 million to form Resolution Therapeutics in 2020 and bring the team’s pioneering science to a clinical setting.

 We are excited to partner with the world-class team in Edinburgh as together we build a business that will develop and commercialise macrophage cell therapies to treat severely ill patients who have no other treatment options.
 It is a very exciting opportunity, and we will be at the forefront of the development of a new kind of cell therapy“